agoric-labs/PlaygroundVat/README.md

 Instead, they sit queued on the second Vat until the target has fully resolved.

-In addition, these messages are likely to be delivered in the wrong order.
+In addition, these messages are likely to be delivered in the wrong order (specifically, messages sent through the original "long" path might arrive after messages sent later through the "short" path).
 The ordering properties of Flows that span Vat boundaries are still being developed, as well as wire protocols that enable efficient enforcement of those properties.
 The protocol must also protect "liveness": one Vat should not be able to prevent progress of messages in a Flow that is not depending upon that Vat, even when three-party handoffs are involved.

 ### Non-Ideal Message-Send Syntax